fduzhin/level-3-course-project/README.md

 Repo description:
 ======================

 Data Science track on Coursera, level 3 - Getting and Cleaning Data.
-The repo contains the initial data, the R script to perform the analysys, the description of the analysis, and the final result.
+The repo contains the R script to perform the analysys, the description of the analysis, and the final result.

 What is here: